anvarik/obtvse-node/README.md

 ## Configuration
 Configuration file is `config.json`.
 It looks as following:
 ```
 {
+    "database": "mysql",  ( mysql | postgre | herokupg )
-      "user": "mysql_username",
+    "user": "root",
-      "password": "mysql_password",
+    "password": "1234",
-      "DB": "mysql_db_name",
+    "DB": "dev_test",
-      "TABLE_POST": "posts",
+    "TABLE_POST": "dev_posts",
-      "TABLE_PUBLISH": "publish",
-      "TABLE_COMMENT": "comment",
+    "HOST":"localhost",
     "PORT": "3000",
     "env": "dev",
     "postPerPage": 10,
     "login": {
-          "user": "obtvse_admin_username",
+        "user": "admin",
-          "password": "obvtse_admin_password"
+        "password": "1234"
     }
 }

 ```
+You can either run this on your own server, or use heroku.
+For now there are only two options: mysql and postgre.
+You need to modify `config.json` accordingly.
+If you want to run your own server `database` must be either `mysql` or `postgre`; and for heroku it must be `herokupg`.

+`user` - `password` are your database credentials, `DB` is the database name(if you run your own server you can modify it, if you run heroku however, it will be given to you), `TABLE_POST` is the table name in your database, `HOST` is the address your server running (i.e. localhost if you run on local) or if you prefer to run on heroku it will be given, `PORT` is the port that this application will be running, note that it is not database port.
+MySql and Postgre ports are hardcoded by default, 5432 and 3306
-`user` - `password` are your database credentials (for now only mysql), `DB` is the database name, some table names are `TABLE_*`,`PORT` is the port your node server is running, `postPerPage` is the number of blog posts to be displayed on a page, `login.user` and `login.password` are the credentials that you will need to access to the blog administration.
+`postPerPage` is the number of blog posts to be displayed on a page, `login.user` and `login.password` are the credentials that you will need to access to the blog administration.

 First run `npm install` for dependencies, then run `node app.js`.
 You should see on your console:

 ```
 Listening on port: 3000
 ```